 I'll get back to my recap and reasoning in a bit.
 But, let me start near the end of the gluten-free tour-day, since that is what I have the best memories of...

 We, of course, went shopping in the store once the GF tour was finished, and stocked up on a few items we regularly use.
-One necessity around our house is the Kitchen Basics Vegetable Stock, which is gluten-free and an excellent stock for homemade soups or a flavorful alternative to cooking with water when making rice or quinoa - the sodium levels are reasonable too.
+One necessity around our house is the Kitchen Basics Vegetable Stock (now owned by McCormick), which is gluten-free and an excellent stock for homemade soups or a flavorful alternative to cooking with water when making rice or quinoa - the sodium levels are reasonable too.
 Another product I like is the Pocono Cream of Buckwheat, which I have not easily found other than by mail-order; so, I grabbed a few boxes of that as well.

 And, the Mustard Seed Market had some various gluten-free products out for tasting and sampling.
 This was certainly a worthwhile investment for them, since one of the products they featured was the Glutino Gluten Free Pretzels.
 These pretzels are awesome!
 I had a few of the GF newbies try them out and tell me what they thought, since some of these people have eaten the real thing quite recently (I wanted to make sure my memories of a "real" pretzel were accurate), and they all agreed the pretzels were indistinguishable from wheat-based ones.
 Lucky for me, Glutino has a "family pack" size (14.1 ounces) available, which was on sale for $4.99.
 A couple of bags of those made their way into my shopping cart.
 Sure, they cost more than normal pretzels, but with this larger size bag, they are not astronomically priced - so, that's an improvement.